 You sailed on a seagoing vessel for years.
 In that time, you faced down mighty storms, monsters of the deep, and those who wanted to sink your craft to the bottomless depths.
 Your first love is the distant line of the horizon, but the time has come to try your hand at something new.Dungeons & Dragons Player’s Handbook 5th Edition, Page 139.

 Chaotic Neutral vs Lawful Good

 The Lawful Good character will strive to do good in society, but the Chaotic Neutral character is not driven by the same morals.
 They are only interested in doing what’s best for themselves.
 If that means that other people benefit from it, then great.
-If other people will suffer but the Chaotic Neutral character will come out on top with no negative consequences for themselves, also great.
+If other people will be negatively affected but the Chaotic Neutral character will come out better with no negative consequences for themselves, also great.

 To find out more about Lawful Good, see my Lawful Good alignment article.

 Chaotic Neutral vs Neutral Good

 These two character alignments don’t agree ethically or morally.

 The Neutral Good character will generally follow law and order unless they believe the law does not further the greater good.
 The Chaotic Neutral character believes that a lawful society is open to people using their power for evil and that it restricts individual freedoms.
 As a result, they will rebel against law and order when it furthers their own agenda.

 A Chaotic Neutral character is only interested in doing what’s best for themselves.
 They don’t care if it’s considered Good or Evil in society.
 Whereas a Neutral Good character will always take the action that furthers Good.